Desford: Economic history

 The 19th century was a time when coal mining became a large scale industry in west Leicestershire.
 In 1875 an unsuccessful attempt was made to sink a coalmine in the parish, at Lindridge.
 This failed due to constant flooding.
 In the present century the nearest coal mine, Desford Pit, only two miles away, employed many Desford people until it closed in 1984.
 To commemorate the pit’s closure a half winding wheel was erected in Lindridge Lane by the Desford History Society.

 The Leicester and Swannington Railway was built through the parish in 1832 initially to haul coal from the coalfields to Leicester.
 It passes within 0.6 mi of the town and Desford railway station was built at Newtown Unthank to serve the parish.
 The Midland Railway took over the line in 1845 and had extended it to Burton-upon-Trent by 1848.
 British Railways withdrew passenger services in 1964 and today the Leicester to Burton-upon-Trent Line carries only goods traffic.
 The larger houses in Station Road were built for middle-class commuters to Leicester.

-Caterpillar Inc. is now a significant employer in the parish (see below).
+Caterpillar Inc. is now a significant employer in the parish.